mnieber/dodo-commands/doc/installation.rst

     sudo pip install dodo_commands

     # install default commands
-    dodo install-default-commands standard_commands --pip dodo_webdev_commands --pip dodo_git_commands
+    dodo install-default-commands dodo_standard_commands --pip dodo_webdev_commands --pip dodo_git_commands

-The :code:`standard_commands` directory was found "magically" because it comes with the Dodo Commands python package.
+The :code:`dodo_standard_commands` directory was found "magically" because it comes with the Dodo Commands python package.
 Commands are installed in the ``~/.dodo_commands/default_commands`` directory.
 See :ref:`commands` to read more about installing default commands.

 .. tip::